AlexanderKosik/software_design/content/material/glossary.md

 ## open-close principle
 For software systems to be easy to change, the system must be designed to allow new requirements be implemented by adding new code, rather than changing existing code.

+## Refactoring
+Refactoring is changing the structure of a component or system without changing its functionality.

 ## Socket
 A socket is an object through which data can be exchanged.
 A socket is mostly used to exchange data with other computers over a network.
 The connection is mostyl bidirectional, so data can be send and received over a socket.